grantjayy/mintToText/README.md

 Look no further.
 This app does all of this.

+I like to use Mint to categorize my transactions, but setting individual budgets for things doesn't work for me.
+I give myself a monthly budget amount and stay within those guidelines.

 Each morning, send a text message to a application number that you have with Twilio, Mint will send you an MFA code, then you send that number back to the application number.
 You will then recieve a message with your spending limits for the rest of the month.

-Here is an example of the message you will recieve:
+Here is an example of the message you will receive:

 ```
-Left to spend for January: $152.31
+Left to spend for January: $337.48
-Total spent for January: $2047.69
+Total spent for January: $2,262.52

-You can spend $8.02 each day, or $76.15 each week to stay on budget.
+You can spend $19.85 each day, or $168.74 each week to stay on budget.

+Debit Account Balance: $388.67
+Credit Card Balance: $-91.99
+Monthly Budget: $2,600.00
 ```

 The process flow looks like this: